 Wahpeton is in Richland County in eastern North Dakota, approximately 55 miles south of Fargo, North Dakota.
 The Red River of the North and the Bois de Sioux River border the city on the east.
 The confluence of the Otter Tail River with the Red River of the North is located at Wahpeton.
 The city of Breckenridge, Minnesota, lies east across the Red River of the North from Wahpeton.

+The purpose of this project is to reduce the risk of flooding to the residents of Breckenridge Minnesota.
 Breckenridge is in Wilkin County in western Minnesota, approximately 200 miles northwest of Minneapolis, Minnesota, and 55 miles south of Fargo, North Dakota.
 The Red River of the North and the Bois de Sioux River border the city on the west.
 The Otter Tail River flows from the east, bisecting the city.
 Wahpeton, North Dakota, is located to the west across the Red River from Breckenridge.
 The devastating flood of 1997 in the Red River basin generated a strong response at all levels of government to implement permanent flood risk management projects for urban communities along the Red River of the North.

 The Red River of the North rises in Lake Traverse near Wheaton, Minnesota and flows north towards Canada and ultimately to Lake Winnipeg.
 The Red River Basin Commission (RRBC) produced the Long Term Flood Study (LTFS) in 2011 after the 2009 event.
 Minnesota and North Dakota expressed the need for a coordinated, comprehensive, proactive plan that responds to and mitigates flooding and flood damages throughout the Red River Watershed.